aws-samples/hpc-applications/apps/Fluent/Readme.md

 # ANSYS Fluent

-ANSYS [Fluent](https://www.ansys.com/products/fluids/ansys-fluent) is a general-purpose computational fluid dynamics (CFD) software used to model fluid flow, heat and mass transfer, chemical reactions, and more.
+ANSYS [Fluent](https://www.ansys.com/products/fluids/ansys-fluent) is general-purpose computational fluid dynamics (CFD) software used to model fluid flow, heat and mass transfer, chemical reactions, and more.
 Developed by [ANSYS](https://www.ansys.com/) it offers support for CPU (x86) and GPU solvers.
 An Arm-based version that will run on AWS Graviton is under development and available as a beta from Ansys.

 # Versions